xavierpuigf/virtualhome/README.md

 Among lots of simulator aiming at interacting with environments, why does virtualhome stand out?
 (can be that we focus on high-level action, including watching, ... etc.)

+## Overview
+Activities in VirtualHome are represented through two components: *programs* representing the sequence of actions that compose an activity, and *graphs* representing a definition of the environment where the activity takes place.
+Given a program and a graph, the simulator executes the program, generating a video of the activity or a sequence of graphs representing how the environment evolves as the activity takes place.
+To this end, VirtualHome includes two simulators: the Unity simulator and EvolvingGraph.

+### Unity Simulator
+This simulator is built in Unity and allows to generate videos of activities.
+To use this simulator you will need to download the appropiate executable and run the `comm_unity.py` API.

+### Evolving Graph
+This simulator runs fully in python and allows to generate a sequence of graphs when a program is executed.
+You can run it in [evolving_graph](evolving_graph).
+Note that some of the objects and actions in this simulator are not supported yet in Unity Simulator

 ## Dataset

-We collected a dataset of programs to execute in the environment.
-You can download them in [link to programs]().
+We collected a dataset of programs and augmented them with graphs after executing them in our environments.
+You can download them [here - GET LINK]().
-Once downloaded, move programs into the `dataset` folder.
+Once downloaded, move the programs into the `dataset` folder.
 The dataset should follow the following structure:

 ```
 dataset